 “Where are all the Jell-O shooters?” he asked.

 My grandmother’s teeth were beside her on the kitchen table.
-She was scrunching up her toothless face to make my mother and her boyfriend laugh.
+She was scrunching up her toothless face to make my mother laugh.
 Artie decided to imitate her as she was cramming the last of the Jell-O shooters into her mother.
 Caught off guard, my grandmother started to laugh, spraying the contents of her Jell-O shooter across the kitchen table.
 A fragment landed in Artie’s gaping mouth.

 “Ahhh!
 What the fuck!
 You may as well just stick your tongue in my mouth!”